About Vaccinations

 0213 OSLO

-Please note that the Norwegian Institute of Public Health is unable to accept national ID numbers by e-mail.
+Please note that the Norwegian Institute of Public Health cannot receive national identification numbers by email.

 You can find information about the preparation when it has been registered by logging in to the Helsenorge service Health registries.
 Here you can find information about the type of vaccine and SYSVAK code or vaccine code, as well as the name or identifier of the health unit that has registered the vaccination.
 If the preparation and batch number have been registered from the person who gave the vaccine, this will be displayed here.